SunnySuite/Sunny.jl/docs/src/renormalization.md

 the expected dipole $\mathbf{s}$ rather than of the spin operators
 $\hat{\mathbf{S}}$.

-In a real magnetic compound, however, the spin magnitude $S$ may not be large, and a better approximation should avoid the large-$S$ limit.
+In a real magnetic compound, however, the spin magnitude $S$ is not necessarily large, and a better approximation should avoid the large-$S$ limit.
 For this, one can begin with the full dynamics of SU(_N_) coherent states, and then constrain it to the space of pure dipole states $|\mathbf{s}\rangle$.
 The latter are defined such that expectation values,
 ```math
 \langle \mathbf{s}| \hat{\mathbf{S}} | \mathbf{s}\rangle = \mathbf{s},
 ```